 Bruce is Scripture Engagement Consultant for AIM’s Eastern Region and works to make God’s word available to unreached people groups through Bible translation and Scripture Engagement.
-Jan teaches French and oversees the IGCSE programme at Rift Valley Academy, which supports missionaries by educating and mentoring their children.
+He is also the Chair of AIM’s International Guidance team.
+Until the Rossingtons relocated to the UK in July 2021 Jan taught French and oversaw the IGCSE programme at Rift Valley Academy, which supports missionaries by educating and mentoring their children.

 Bruce and Jan began serving with AIM on a TIMO team based in Kigali, Rwanda in 2006.
 This prepared them for long-term ministry in Africa by teaching them key principles of cross-cultural ministry through learning about Rwanda’s language and culture and the challenges facing Rwandan pastors.
 Bruce then began an assignment at the Rwanda Institute of Evangelical Theology in 2008.

 In 2012 the Rossington family was seconded by AIM to SIL-Cameroon, a partner organisation of Wycliffe Bible Translators, which works with Cameroonian churches who have a vision for translating God’s word into the mother tongue or ‘heart language’ of Cameroon’s 279 people groups.
 With so many ethnic groups and so few Bibles (20 in all), Cameroon is one of the world’s priority areas for Bible translation.
 Bruce’s role was to train Cameroonians in the principles of Bible translation and to give them the theological and linguistic tools that they need to take the lead in their translation project.
 He also checked their work to ensure that it was as accurate, clear, and natural-sounding as possible.